 The NICS Postal Contract

-The Buy Social Unit were invited to work with the Northern Ireland’s Central Procurement Directorate (CPD) to add Buy Social clauses to their tender for a new Postal Contract.
+The Social Value Unit were invited to work with the Northern Ireland’s Central Procurement Directorate (CPD) to add Buy Social clauses to their tender for a new Postal Contract.
 In August 2016 postal operator Whistl won the five year contract worth £30 million to deliver the service for Departments including Education, Health and Finance as well as other public sector users such as Colleges and Transport.

 The services take place across Northern Ireland with Whistl responsible for collecting, sorting and transporting the post to Royal Mail for final doorstep delivery.

 Buy Social Clause